necat101/Chronos-CLGCM/README.md

   * ⚡ **Accelerated Training with AMP**: Supports Automatic Mixed Precision (`--amp`) for faster training and reduced memory usage on compatible NVIDIA GPUs.
   * 🛡️ **Stable Training**: Built-in gradient clipping (`--grad-clip`) to prevent model instability and ensure smoother convergence.
   * 📦 **Self-Contained & Portable Models**: Models are saved as directories containing weights, tokenizer, and architecture config for easy sharing and use.
-  * 💾 **Automatic Re-quantization**: After a learning session, Chronos can automatically re-quantize a model to persist the new knowledge (`--enable-quantized-learning` in `chat`). *(Requires compiled kernel)*
+  * 💾 **Automatic Re-quantization**: After a learning session, Hierarchos can automatically re-quantize a model to persist the new knowledge (`--enable-quantized-learning` in `chat`). *(Requires compiled kernel)*
   * 🌱 **Enhanced Model Expansion**: Includes `expand_model.py` script to transplant weights from smaller models to larger ones, now supporting changes in `max_length` and automatic length detection from datasets.
   * ✨ **Flexible Training Initiation**: Supports starting training runs using weights from existing model directories (inference or expanded models via `--model-path` in `train` mode), not just resuming full training checkpoints (`--resume-from-ckpt`).
   * ⚡ **High-Performance Inference**: Utilizes a custom C++ kernel inspired by `llama.cpp` for state-of-the-art quantization (`INT4`, `Q4_0`, `Q8_0`, `Q2_K`). *(Requires compiled kernel)*
   * 💻 **CPU & GPU Support**: Runs fast quantized inference on standard CPUs (with AVX/NEON) or on GPUs via Vulkan for broad hardware compatibility. *(Requires compiled kernel)*
-  * 🔧 **Comprehensive Tooling**: Includes a single script (`chronos.py`) for training, LoRA fine-tuning, merging, quantization, and interactive chat, plus the model expansion and dataset chunking scripts.
+  * 🔧 **Comprehensive Tooling**: Includes a single script (`hierarchos.py`) for training, LoRA fine-tuning, merging, quantization, and interactive chat, plus the model expansion and dataset chunking scripts.

 -----